leshill/covid-19-visualization/README.md

 In the case of NYC, the data is reported for the entire city (and not for each of the five boroughs).
 Unfortunately, the map shows the five boroughs.
 Rather than attempt to split the count into 5, each borough is shown with the total for NYC.
-NYC should be considered equivalent to other counties.
+The 5 boroughs/counties of NYC should be considered a single joint entry.

 In the case of KC, the data is reported for the entire city across four counties, and for each of the four counties _excluding_ the city.
 Not ideal.
-For now, the data from the city is added to the count for each county.
-An alternative would be to sum up the counties and the city and use that total across the four counties and consider KC equivalent to other counties.

-Hmmm, I should probably do that :upside\_down\_face:
+The four counties for KC are represented as a unit with a single count, summed from each county and the city count.
+Like NYC, the four KC counties should be considered a single joint entry.

 ## Colophon